Cinema of Syria

-Cinema of Syria (السينما السورية) refers to all film production in Syria since its independence from France in 1946.
+Cinema of Syria (السينما السورية) refers to film production in Syria since its independence from France in 1946.

-The first feature film of Syrian cinema is said to be Al-Mutaham al-Bari (The Innocent Suspect) in 1928.
+Cinema started in the French Mandate for Syria in 1928 with the screening of Al-Muttaham al-Bari (The Innocent Suspect), the country's first feature film.
+Nearly a century later, filmmaker Feras Fayyad became the first Syrian to be nominated for an Academy Award, with Last Men in Aleppo earning a nomination for Best Documentary Feature at the 2018 Oscars.

 History

-Beginnings- 1900s
+Beginnings in the 1900s

-In 1908 first film was screened at a café in Aleppo.
-Eight years later, the Ottoman administration established the first film theater in Damascus, inaugurated by Ottoman governor Jamal Pasha.
-Unfortunately, the theater faced a swift demise as it was burned down a month later.
-This period coincided with the French Mandate over Syria, leading to the subsequent construction of numerous theaters in Damascus.
+The country's first film was screened at a café in Aleppo in 1908.
+Eight years later, the Ottoman administration under Jamal Pasha opened the first movie theater in Damascus, but it was burned down a month later.

 1910s

-In 1912, the owner of a café situated in Damascus's Marjeh Square, Habib Al-Shammas, pioneered the exhibition of moving pictures using a manual machine and acetylene gas-generated lamp illumination.
+In 1912, the owner of a café in Marjeh Square of Damascus, Habib Al-Shammas, showed a film using a manual machine with acetylene gas-generated lamp illumination.

 In 1916 Jamal Pasha, the Ottoman ruler of Syria known as Al-Saffah, established the first cinema hall in Damascus on Salihiya Street.
 Named Çanakkale in commemoration of the Ottoman victory in World War I, this venue showcased diverse films, including the German army's parade in Berlin.
-Despite its popularity, Çanakkale, like many others, succumbed to fire.
+Despite its popularity, Çanakkale was also burned down.

-Following the destruction of Çanakkale, a Greek man named "Salo," who had worked at the burnt venue, proposed the establishment of a new cinema hall to a café owner in Marjeh Square.
-Recognizing the burgeoning public demand, the café owner embraced the idea, marking the inception of "The Rose of Damascus" cinema hall.
-Initially featuring French police and comedy films, the hall's success prompted further investment in the sector.
+A Greek man who had worked there approached a cafe owner in Marjeh Square about opening another venue.
+Recognizing the public demand, the proprietor embraced the idea, marking the inception of "The Rose of Damascus" cinema hall.
+Initially featuring French police and comedy films, the hall's success led to further investment in the sector.

-This collaboration led to the proliferation of cinema halls in Damascus, with subsequent establishments capitalizing on the lucrative industry.
+This collaboration led to the proliferation of cinemas in Damascus, with subsequent establishments capitalizing on the industry.
 The film repertoire expanded to include American cowboy films and narratives about Mexican gangs.
 With the French occupation of Damascus, the cinematic landscape underwent a transformation, gradually replacing cowboy films with French productions.
-The trend extended to Aleppo and other Syrian provinces, aligning with the cinematic developments in the capital city.
+The trend extended to Aleppo and the Syrian provinces, aligning with the cinematic developments in the capital city.